Bhishma – The Grand Old Man of The Kurus – Indian Mythology

 Bhishma and the Conflict with Amba:

 Bhishma’s vow impacted more than just his family.
-When he abducted the princesses Amba, Ambika, and Ambalika for his half-brother Vichitravirya, it sparked a personal vendetta.
+When he abducted the princesses Amba, Ambika, and Ambalika – The Mother of Pandu for his half-brother Vichitravirya, it sparked a personal vendetta.
 Amba, in particular, had already chosen another suitor, Salwa, and when Bhishma refused to marry her, she sought revenge.
 This enmity culminated in Amba’s reincarnation as Shikandi, who would play a critical role in Bhishma’s eventual fall on the battlefield of Kurukshetra.

 Role in the Kurukshetra War:

 Though Bhishma supported the Kauravas during the war, his personal allegiance lay with the Pandavas, especially Arjuna, whom he had trained.
-Yet, his duty to the throne—an essential theme of dharma in Hindu philosophy—compelled him to fight for the Kauravas.
+Yet, his duty to the throne-an essential theme of dharma in Hindu philosophy-compelled him to fight for the Kauravas.
+This theme of conflicting loyalties and righteousness is central to many stories from the Mahabharata, where characters often wrestle between personal morals and societal obligations.
 Despite his unmatched prowess, Bhishma was eventually brought down by Arjuna, who used Shikandi as a shield, knowing Bhishma would not strike at someone born a woman.

 Person Role in Kurukshetra War Significance